PixelTheater/DodecaRGB-firmware/docs/coding_guidelines.md

 - Developed in C++ using the Arduino framework
 - main.cc is where setup() initializes and loop() runs the animation environment
 - the PixelTheater library is where the animation system is defined
-- Each scene is defined in a separate .cpp file in the /src/scenes directory and may
+- Each scene is defined in a separate .cpp file in the /src/scenes directory
 - The Point class in points.cpp defines every LED pixel and their X,Y,Z coordinates, and which face they belong to as well as polar coordinate functions.
 It can also find nearest neighbors and measure distances.

 ## Development Guidelines